Article

 For example, this might include financial loss, reputational damage, legal implications, and possible loss of intellectual property.
 Understanding the expected impact will allow you to take the appropriate actions to minimize the damage caused by the incident and determine which stakeholders you should consult first.

-Tying your incident response to your classification types
+Linking incident response strategies to classification types

 Once you have defined the classification levels for each type of incident, you need to determine which classifications require which responses.

-For example, a response plan for a low-severity incident may include steps such as documenting the incident, notifying the appropriate team members and adding it to a backlog.
-On the other hand, a response plan for a high-severity incident may involve responding to the incident immediately, following specific communication plans, like updating a status page, and coordinating efforts with external stakeholders.
+For example, a response plan for a low-severity incident may include steps such as documenting the incident, notifying the appropriate team members, and adding it to a backlog.
+On the other hand, a response plan for a high-severity incident may involve responding to the incident immediately, following specific communication plans, like updating a status page and coordinating efforts with external stakeholders.

 It’s important to regularly review and update these response plans to ensure they remain relevant and effective.
-In addition, you should conduct drills and exercises, like Game Days, to test the methods, analyze incident data to identify areas for improvement and gather feedback from stakeholders.
+In addition, you should conduct drills and exercises, like Game Days, to test the methods, analyze incident data to identify areas for improvement, and gather feedback from stakeholders.

 Picture of Luis Gonzalez